|Year of offer||2018|

 - Science, Technology, Engineering & Maths (STEM)

-The TSA placement is supplemented by university-based workshops that will provide insight into the Victorian school system, contemporary approaches to teaching and learning, and an understanding of the role of Tertiary Student Assistants in supporting school based programs.
+The TSA placement is supplemented by university-based workshops that will provide insight into the Victorian school system, contemporary approaches to teaching and learning as well as current issues in education.

 On completion of this subject, students will: